 To learn more about CEREC technology and how it can benefit your smile, call Cornerstone Dental in Fargo, ND today at 701-237-3583 and schedule a consultation with one of the doctors.

 When Do I Need a Dental Crown?

 The doctors generally place dental crowns to help protect damaged teeth.
 If a patient has one or more damaged teeth, the doctors can place a crown to keep the tooth from suffering further damage.
-A dental crown will also restore a natural, healthy looking smile to the patient’s face.
+A dental crown will also restore a natural, healthy-looking smile to the patient’s face.

 Occasionally, a patient may have a cavity so large that the existing tooth structure can no longer support a filling.
-In this case, the doctor can replace the filling with a dental crown, providing structure and durability to the tooth, while preventing the tooth from suffering further damage.
+In this case, the doctors can replace the filling with a dental crown, providing structure and durability to the tooth, while preventing the tooth from suffering further damage.

 Some patients who have lost one or more teeth may opt for a dental bridge to replace the tooth.
 Most dental bridges have crowns on either end that fit over the teeth on each side of the gap, holding the bridge securely in place.

 Dr. Goodwill & Dr. Majidian will sometimes use dental crowns in situations other than repairing teeth.
 When the doctors perform a root canal, they will often use dental crowns to cover the site of the treatment after cleaning out the tooth.
 We can also use crowns to restore dental implants.